nejima-kaihatsu/nkai-upt-20230125/.github/ISSUE_TEMPLATE/📔-sample--nnist-pt-20230125-cover-issue.md

 ---
-name: "\U0001F4D4 Cover README (Sample)"
+name: "\U0001F4D4 Sample: nnist-pt-20230125 Cover Issue"
-about: Sample of the Project README.md cover of the project also showing project information, description, and notes from project cover and chapter issues.
+about: Sample of the Project Documentation Tracker Issue serving as the cover of the project containing information, description, and contents (chapters) of the project.
-title: "\U0001F4D4 nnist-pt-20230125 Cover README (Sample)"
+title: "\U0001F4D4 nnist-pt-20230125 (Sample Cover Issue)"
 labels: documentation
 assignees: newojima